 What Is a Personality Disorder?

 About 30% of people who need mental health care have one or more personality disorders.
 Someone with a personality disorder has problems with their self-concept and trouble relating to other people in healthy ways.
 Anyone might have thoughts or behaviors that typify a personality disorder.
-However, if they only happen once or rarely, they are not a part of a personality disorder, but might instead be a reaction to a situation.
-That's because your personality is fixed even when circumstances change.
+If these behaviors only happen once or rarely, they are not a part of a disorder, but might instead be a reaction to a situation.
+That's because the personality is fixed even when circumstances change.
 Successful treatment of personality disorders is possible.
 It doesn't cure the disorder but can dramatically reduce its symptoms.

 What About Borderline Personality?

 Borderline personality disorder is one of 9 types of personality disorders.
 To fully define borderline personality disorder, you need to include the specific thoughts and behaviors that go along with this personality disorder.
-The two basic types of problems associated with BPD are unstable sense of self and dysfunction interpersonal relationships.
-Both components of the disorder show up in both thoughts and behaviors.
+The two basic types of problems associated with BPD are an unstable sense of self and dysfunctional interpersonal relationships.
+Both components of the disorder show up in thoughts and behaviors.

 Unstable Sense of Self

 Poor Self-Image - People with BPD don't see themselves as others do.
-Their self-concept may be extremely distorted and is usually quite negative.
-They usually have periods of high self-confidence followed by periods of low self-esteem.
+Their self-concept may be extremely distorted and is usually negative.
+They usually have periods of high self-confidence followed by periods of low self-esteem

 Impulsive and Self-Damaging Behaviors - Dangerous behaviors are common with BPD.
-The person with the disorder might drive recklessly, go on wild spending sprees, have unprotected sex, abuse drugs and/or alcohol, binge eat, or impulsively take part in any other dangerous behavior.
-They may also threaten or attempt suicide, or harm themselves by cutting.
+The person with this disorder might drive recklessly, go on wild spending sprees, have unprotected sex, abuse drugs and/or alcohol, binge eat, or impulsively take part in any other dangerous behavior.
+They may also threaten, attempt suicide, or engage in self-harm.

 Intense and Quickly-Changing Moods - Unlike familiar mood disorders such as bipolar or schizoaffective, borderline personality disorder features intense moods that nearly always change in a few days or even hours.
-Many people with BPD also suffer from anxiety and/or depression.
+Many people with BPD also suffer from anxiety, depression, or both.

 Feeling Empty or Angry - A pervasive feeling of emptiness often goes along with BPD.
 Anger can also boil up quickly, and the person with borderline personality disorder usually has a tough time controlling it.
 The thing the person becomes angry about may be quite trivial to anyone else, but to him or her it's enough reason to become angry and hostile.

 Paranoid Thoughts When Stressed - Paranoia can be a problem.
-It typically comes up only when the person is stressed.
-However, because the person has poor self-esteem and interpersonal problems, they feel stressed more often than most others do in the same situations.
+It typically comes up only when stressed.
+However, because of poor self-esteem and interpersonal problems, stress may occur more often.

 Dissociating When Stressed - One of the most extreme manifestations of BPD is the dissociative state that can happen when the person is under stress.
 They can lose touch with reality and even see themselves as if from the outside.

 Unstable Relationships - For someone with BPD, relationships are both intense and unstable.
 This is partly due to experiencing the relationship in extreme terms, as the person vacillates between idealizing it and criticizing it.
-Another problem with their relationships is that their fear of abandonment leads them to be needy and clingy or push their loved one away to avoid being rejected.
+Another problem with relationships is that fear of abandonment leads to clinginess or pushing others way to avoid eventual rejection.

-Anger Management Problems - Since extreme, sudden, and frequent anger is often a part of borderline personality, those who haven't learned how to control their anger can get into serious trouble.
+Anger Management Problems - Since extreme, sudden, and frequent anger is often a part of borderline personality, those who haven't learned how to control their anger can get into trouble.
 They may get into physical fights to the extent that their actions constitute assault.
-They often face criminal and civil charges related to their angry outbursts.
+Criminality related to anger isn't uncommon.

 Of course, the excessive anger isn't conducive to healthy interpersonal relationships such as marriage or parenthood.
-The person with this personality disorder may get over their anger very quickly.
-Unfortunately, the physical and emotional damage may already be done.
+Those with BPD may get over anger quickly, but in some cases, this is after damage is already done to relationships.

 Misinterpreting Facial Expressions - Borderline personality disorder features a tendency to see negative emotions where others don't.
-The person they are interacting may not be expressing any emotion at all, but the person with BPD tends to see sadness, disgust, anger, or fear when they look at the other's face.
-This almost invariably leads to further interpersonal problems, because the person with a borderline personality bases their behaviors on their faulty interpretations.
+The person they are interacting with may not be expressing any emotion at all, but people BPD tend to see sadness, disgust, anger or fear when they look at another's face.
+This almost invariably leads to further interpersonal problems, because they base their behaviors on faulty interpretations.